beginner-corp/slack/readme.md

 slack.api.test({hello:'word'}, console.log)
 ```

 Usage with es2015 works well too being that `slack` itself is writen using [Babel](http://babeljs.io/).
-Also nice, you can specify only the methods you need which can trim the payload if you using `slack` in a web browser.
+Also nice, you can specify only the methods you need which can trim the payload if you are using `slack` in the browser.

 ```javascript
 // only import the one method